Will COVID-19 set working moms back? No, that’s not how our story goes

 With parents doubling the time they spend on education and household tasks, report after report shows that working mothers are carrying the bulk of this burden.
-They’re providing close to 70% of child care during the day, causing them to reduce their working hours and, in many cases, forcing them to step back from their careers entirely.
-This summer, we’ve seen countless countless articles repeating the same warning: We might be on the brink of eradicating the gains women have made in the workplace over generations.
+They’re providing close to 70% of childcare during the day, causing them to reduce their working hours and, in many cases, forcing them to step back from their careers entirely.
+This summer, we’ve seen countless articles repeating the same warning: We might be on the brink of eradicating the gains women have made in the workplace over generations.
 With daycare and school openings in limbo, working mothers (whether they’re working from home or heading back to offices) are stretched too far.

 Here I sit, 39 weeks pregnant, planning my older kids’ return to virtual school in a couple of weeks, and I find myself getting more and more furious at how this crisis is disproportionately impacting working women.
-I’d like to formulate some sort of articulate response, but only one comes to mind: Absolutely not.
+I’d like to formulate some sort of articulate response, but only one comes to mind: absolutely not.

 This is absolutely not inevitable; it’s absolutely not acceptable; and it’s absolutely not how our story goes.

-Now’s the time for everyone running companies, from early stage startups to the biggest corporations, to refuse to be complicit in setting women back generations.
+Now’s the time for everyone running companies, from early-stage startups to the biggest corporations, to refuse to be complicit in setting women back generations.
 To say “absolutely not” with one voice, and get to work on engineering better cultures and policies.
 Consider this a working mom’s take on where to start.
 The threats are clear, but so are many of the solutions.

 Threat: There are too many competing priorities during work hours